aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-Integration.md

 ### Introduction

 This document is for .NET Framework 4.6.1.
-If you're interested in ASP.NET Core, see the [SignalR AspNetCore Integration](SignalR-AspNetCore-Integration.md) documentation, instead.
+If you're interested in ASP.NET Core, see the [SignalR AspNetCore Integration](SignalR-AspNetCore-Integration.md) documentation instead.

 The [Abp.Web.SignalR](http://www.nuget.org/packages/Abp.Web.SignalR) NuGet
 package makes it easy to use **SignalR** in ASP.NET Boilerplate-based